Bobliuuu/Distributed-Cryptography/features.md

 Input: The public key value n

 - PasswordCrack
-Crack an unknown password by attempting to brute force it's value based on a known wordlist, to demonstrate the importance of strong password plaintexts.
+Crack an unknown password by attempting to brute force it's value based on a known wordlist, to demonstrate the importance of strong password plaintexts. <br>
-Input: The wordlist URL or file
+Input: The wordlist URL or file <br>
 *Note: A sample wordlist can be found [here](url.md)!*